ganrad/openai-api-router/README.md

 The API Gateway can be used in two scenarios.
 1. **Estimating capacity for Azure OpenAI workloads**

-   The API Gateway collects various backend API metrics based on configured time intervals.
+   Based on configured time intervals, the API Gateway collects various backend API metrics.
 These metrics can then be used to compute the required throughput (*Tokens per minute*) for a given OpenAI workload.
 TPMs can be used to estimate *Provisioned Throughput Units*.

 2. **Intelligently routing Azure OpenAI API requests**